gonoahwhere/unoah/README.md

 ## Dependencies

 > Make sure you have Python3 installed.
-Windows may require installation, macOS and Linux it is standard
+This may require installation for your OS

 This project requires the following external library: